H. H. Martyn & Co.: History

 Despite the lack of family involvement, many aspects of the business continued to flourish in the following years, although the depression in the 1930s took its toll.
 Among many other liners, both the Queen Mary and the Queen Elizabeth contained furniture and fittings from Martyns.
 Numerous decorative contracts ranged from royal commissions to public buildings, universities, cathedrals, offices, country houses and banks, hotels, cinemas, shops and theatres.
 During the 1930s the Corinthian capitals above the entrance to the Geological Museum, now part of the Science Museum, were carved by Martyns, and they also built the bronze main entrance and the aluminium bronze screens to the reading room for Cambridge University Library.
 As part of the reconstruction of the Bank of England the bronze figure of Ariel on the dome by Charles Wheeler was cast by Martyns.

 Although the Martyns Sunningend factory in Cheltenham was no longer suitable for constructing aircraft in the Second World War, it was involved in the construction of Airspeed Horsa gliders.

 After the war, the task of commemoration of the fallen largely consisted of adding panels to existing memorials, but in the case of the Commandos this was not possible, because they were only established in June 1940.
 The Commando Memorial was created by Scott Sutherland, cast by Martyns, and unveiled by the Queen Mother in 1952.
 Other notable statues cast by Martyns include the statue of Sir Winston Churchill in the Guildhall, London by Oscar Nemon and the equestrian statue of Robert the Bruce, Bannockburn by Pilkington Jackson which was unveiled by the Queen in 1964.
 The House of Commons of the United Kingdom was destroyed by German bombing during the war.
-Martyns created the new Speaker's Chair, the Dispatch Boxes, and the table on which the boxes sit.
-The pulpit and sounding board in St Paul's Cathedral were carved and built by Martyns, and used for the first time on the occasion of the state funeral of Sir Winston Churchill in 1965.
+Martyns made the new Speaker's Chair (a gift from Australia, in blackbean wood) and the Dispatch Boxes (a gift from New Zealand, in puriri wood) for the rebuilt Commons chamber.
+The Table of the House, by contrast, was made by the Globe Furniture Company of Canada.The pulpit and sounding board in St Paul's Cathedral were carved and built by Martyns, and used for the first time on the occasion of the state funeral of Sir Winston Churchill in 1965.
 Two life-size racehorses by John Skeaping were cast by Martyns, Hyperion in 1962 and Chamossaire in 1966.
 The statue of Hyperion is now located in the grounds of the National Horse Racing Museum, while that of Chamossaire is in Snailwell.